pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix-1-DOAJ.md

 **26) Enter the URL where this information can be found.**

-* This field is optional if you selected "No policy in place".
+* This field is optional if you selected "No policy in place."
+* If you are archiving your content in a LOCKSS network, this will not automatically be displayed on your OJS site.
+You can add your archiving policy to the About page or another page and link to it here.

 **27) Does the journal allow software/spiders to automatically crawl the journal content (also known as text mining)?**